Tulip is an open platform that can integrate with your existing IT infrastructure. This integration is achieved using Connectors.

 - "Send a text message to the supervisor,"

 - "When the pressure sensor connected to my Kepware software reports a pressure reading..."

 - "Store that in a variable so I can analyze the data in Tulip Analytics."

-An example of how a OPC/UA connector is used from within a Trigger in the App Builder is below:
+Below is an example of an OPC/UA connector within a Trigger in the App Builder:

 Most connectors are self-service.
 Anyone who is familiar with SQL, for example, can set up a SQL connector and write the SQL queries that will be used in the Tulip app.

-Anyone in your organization can use that SQL connector in a Tulip App through Triggers without needing to know SQL once the SQL Queries are built.
+Anyone in your organization can use that SQL connector in a Tulip App through Triggers without needing to know SQL after you build the SQL queries.

 Technical Details of Connectors

 Connectors run on a Connector Host.
 A "connector host" is a computer that runs Tulip's connector host software.